FAQ - Braxia Health

 Typically patients who will need to come back for maintenance therapy is every 2-6 weeks.

-How long does it take before ketamine begins to work?
+How long does it take before psychedelic therapy begins to work?

-Based on the available evidence, individuals receiving ketamine begin to report relief of depression within one day of administration of the first infusion.
-Others may take longer but overall the majority of people who are going to benefit from ketamine benefit from 1-2 weeks.
+Based on the available evidence, individuals receiving certain molecules begin to report relief of depression within one day of administration of the first infusion.
+Others may take longer but overall the majority of people who are going to benefit from psychedelic therapy will see a benefit within 1-2 weeks.

 Can I eat during an infusion?